-6.1 To guarantee consideration for the scholarship applicants will need to be holding an offer on an eligible course which they have accepted by 28 June 2019.
-Scholarships will be allocated and students notified in late August 2019, once the final degree classifications are known for the majority of students.
+6.1 To guarantee consideration for the scholarship applicants will need to be holding an offer on an eligible course which they have accepted by 30 June 2020.
+Scholarships will be allocated and students notified by 7 August 2020, once the final degree classifications are known for the majority of students.

 7. Operational terms and conditions

 7.1 Scholarships will be made to successful eligible students on eligible courses, subject to the availability of limited awards.